 While the center provides grief counseling and grief support groups at no cost, it is not a mental health organization focused only on counseling.

 “Our model of care is the only one like it in the United States, focusing on all aspects of grief — legal, financial, emotional, and physical,” Kinzel said.
-“Many simply counsel and forget the day-to-day logistics and complexities that grievers navigate.”
+“Many care models simply focus on counseling and forget the day-to-day logistics and complexities that grievers navigate.”

 Advocacy and education are a big part of the center’s work.
 Kinzel also trains other grief centers in the U.S. on Brighter Days’ model of care.
 Earlier this year, Brighter Days held the first statewide grief conference to provide further education to professionals on supporting grievers.